Marc-hei/authentication/README.md

 # GM Authentication

-GM Authentication is a modern authentication system that supports **passkeys**, **password login**, and **two-factor authentication (2FA)**.
+GM Authentication is a project that implemented **passkeys**, **password login**, and **two-factor authentication (2FA)**.
 It’s built with a strong understanding of the WebAuthn standard and provides a clean, working prototype for multi-method authentication.
+The goal of this project was to understand the underlying algortihms and data exchange that takes place.

 **Live Demo:** [gm-authentication.netlify.app](https://gm-authentication.netlify.app)